mt-server-tools/manage/install_guide/README.md

 If you want, create an entry in the Servers section of the forums to talk about your server!

+## Updating

+Update the system, and any mods installed from APT repository:

+	apt update && apt upgrade

+Update all mods from mod-set: run the same mod set install as before

+	`bin/mt-installmods $MODSETFILE`

+Now restart minetest service:

+	systemctl restart minetest

 # More information

 See the [extended guide](extended_guide.md) for lenghtier notes and troubleshooting tips and tricks.